appsec2008/defi-1inch-commander/README.md

 ## Why We Built It

-The DeFi landscape is fragmented and can be intimidating for both new and experienced users.
+The DeFi landscape is fragmented and can be intimidated for both new and experienced users.
 Managing assets across different protocols, finding the best swap rates, and understanding portfolio risk requires juggling multiple tools and a high level of expertise.

 We built DeFi 1inch Commander to solve these problems by: